 Seville, Spain, a tourist destination with a lot of history.

-connoisseurs of history the world over.
-With its ancient Moorish
+must-see city for connoisseurs of history the world over.
+With its

-architecture, Seville contains a multitude of tourist attractions
+Renaissance architecture, Seville contains a multitude of tourist

-for young and old alike.
-In fact, the only problem you'll have
+attractions for young and old alike.
+In fact, the only problem

-during your trip to Seville is trying to fit in everything in your
+you'll have during your trip to Seville is trying to fit in

 Alcazar of Seville